alex-nedelcu/containers-self-implementation/README.md

   * Container **Multi Map** implemented using a **hash table**
   * Container **Sorted Bag** implemented using a **binary search tree**
   * Container **Queue** implemented using a **circular dynamic array**

+ *Each container functionality is tested and each method provides specifications and time complexity.*